galaxyproject/galaxy-hub/src/learn/privacy-features/index.md

 ## How is the server I'm working at configured?

 On the public Galaxy Main server at https://usegalaxy.org, datasets are public but unlisted by default.
-End-users are in full control of specifying more privacy for there data.
+End-users are in full control of specifying more privacy for their own data.
 Read below for how.

 When working at a different Galaxy server, contact the administrators for clarification.
 Contact information is commonly found on the home page of a Galaxy server and/or included on known public Galaxy Server's [directory pages](/src/use/index.md).